Top 5 Ways to Use Ornamental Grasses in Landscape Design

 Exceptionally icy blue coloration holds up even through the heat of summer.
 Buff-colored plumes create contrast in summer.
 Perfect for mass planting and edging borders in drought-tolerant landscapes.
 Up to 1' tall and wide.
 Zones 4-11.

-Brought to Monrovia by plant explorer Dan Hinkley, this unique species from Taiwan slowly spreads to form a small, dense patch in part to full shade conditions, making it perfect for planting in tough spots like under trees.
+Brought to Monrovia by plant explorer Dan Hinkley.
+This unique species from Taiwan slowly spreads to form a small, dense patch.
+This is in part to full shade conditions, making it perfect for planting in tough spots like under trees.
 Up to 6" tall, 3' wide.
 Zones 7-9.

 4. Plant Grasses "en Masse" to Add Drama

-A single ornamental grass as a focal point or planted in a large pot can be a stunning addition to any landscape, but if you have the space and really want to make an impact, plant them in masses.
-A sea of grasses, whether of different varieties, heights, and textures or a dense grouping of a single variety is a powerful visual treat and an effective, low-maintenance way of dealing with large areas.
+A single ornamental grass as a focal point or planted in a large pot can be stunning in any landscape.
+However, if you have the space and really want to make an impact, plant them in masses.
+A sea of grasses is a powerful visual treat and an effective, low-maintenance way of dealing with large areas.
+Whether it's of different varieties, heights, and textures or a dense grouping of a single variety.

 5. Soften Pathways and Hardscapes with Grasses